scepter7/homesentry/README.md

 ## Requirements
 Requirements are listed in `requirements.txt` file.
 Install them with `pip install -r requirements.txt`.

 **Warning!
-Some systems, such as Raspberry Pi require manual OpenCV compilation, installing it with pip will fail!**
+Some systems, such as Raspberry Pi, require manual OpenCV compilation, installing it with pip will fail!**

-To function you have to have camera device connected.
+For software to function, you have to have camera device connected.

 ## Usage
 Run `python main.py`.
 This will run a server, which awaits commands from user.